Malaviya National Institute of Technology, Jaipur: Blitzschlag

 Blitzschlag is the annual cultural fest of MNIT Jaipur.
 It is a 3-day event held towards the start of February every year and attracts a crowd of over 20,000 students from more than 20 colleges all over the country.

 The word Blitzschlag has German origins; it means a lightning strike.
 Aimed at inspiring innovation, technical interest among students, and awareness among the public, the event has played host to lectures, seminars, workshops, competitions, exhibitions, and quizzes.

 The event is organized by the students under the guidance of their teachers.

 Sphinx

 Sphinx is the annual tech-fest organized autonomously by Malaviya National Institute of Technology, a 3-day event held in late October each year.
 The event is organized by the students under the guidance of their teachers.

 Creative Arts & Cultural Society

 MNIT CACS (Creative Arts & Cultural Society) allows students to exhibit extracurricular abilities.

 Student Mentorship Program

 Student Mentorship Program (SMP) is a program of mentorship of junior students by senior students.
-Web based services consist of an The Online Mentor-Mentee platform and SMP Media.
+Web based services consist of The Online Mentor-Mentee platform and SMP Media.
 Online Mentor-Mentee platform connects mentees with their Mentors, and SMP Media acts as a knowledge sharing platform.

+MNIT Innovation and Incubation Center (MIIC)

+MNIT Innovation & Incubation Center (MIIC) in Jaipur is a Technology Business Incubator (TBI) established by DST, Govt. of India to promote and nurture entrepreneurship.
+MIIC provides support and an environment for developing knowledge-based businesses among students, faculty, and aspiring entrepreneurs in Rajasthan.
+It fosters a culture of innovation and offers incubation services to youth with innovative ideas, helping them transform concepts into viable businesses.
+MIIC focuses on three main areas: product and process design, material and process innovation, and ICT.
+Currently, MIIC incubates six startups and hosts over 20 students developing their business ideas in its co-working space.
+The center actively collaborates with colleges, universities, and entrepreneurship development organizations across Rajasthan to extend its services and support innovative ideas throughout the region.